Arthur Wynn: Public revelations from 1992

 The real name of "Agent Scott" first came to light when the KGB permitted access to its files in 1992.
 The double life of Wynn was exposed in The Weekly Standard magazine by historians John Earl Haynes, Harvey Klehr and former KGB officer Alexander Vassiliev.

 The KGB refused to divulge "Agent Scott"'s name in 1992, prompting media speculation of a series of moles.
 When the KGB confirmed the existence of "Agent Scott" in 1996, the mole was incorrectly described as an Old Etonian, a Scotsman and a member of the Foreign Office: Wynn was none of these.
 Those accused of being "Agent Scott" therefore included former diplomat Sir David Scott Fox and Sir Peter Wilson, the former chairman of Sotheby's.

-From information uncovered by Vassiliev, a memo dated July 1941 from Pavel Fitin, the KGB's war time head of counter-intelligence, to KGB chief Vsevolod Merkulov, named "Agent Scott" as Wynn.
+From information uncovered by Vassiliev, a memo dated July 1941 from Pavel Fitin, the NKVD's war time head of counter-intelligence, to NKGB chief Vsevolod Merkulov, named "Agent Scott" as Wynn.
 It also identified "Scott's" recruiters as London based NKVD controller Theodore Maly, and Austrian-born spy Edith Tudor-Hart, who also recruited Kim Philby: